-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent Houston workers who have not been paid minimum wage.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston workers who have not been paid minimum wage.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, if you have not been paid the federally mandated minimum wage you need an attorney that understands your situation and that will fight for you.

 Under both the Fair Labor Standards Act (“FLSA”) and the Texas state law an employer is obligated to pay its employees at the very minimum $7.25 per hour for every hour worked up to 40 hours per week.
 The minimum wage where you live may even be higher since the amount designated by the federal government is considered a lowest any employer may pay their employees, but a local government entity may have established a higher minimum wage.

 Violations of the minimum wage laws can vary in circumstances.
 Common examples of violations include:

 - Allowing a tipped employee to make less than minimum wage when their wages is divided by their hours worked;

 - Allowing employees paid on commission to make less than minimum wage when their wages are divided by their hours worked;